-In the late nineteen eighties, not uncharacteristic for a young man, I had a tape duplicate of 1977’s Star Wars.
+In the late eighties, I had a tape duplicate of 1977’s George Lucas-directed Star Wars.
 The story of the Rebel Alliance appealed to me very much, the way it does for so many.
-By the way, carrying an interest in Star Wars is not having a fringe opinion.

 The nature of social media is to turn user ideas into content.
 Idly put, the site Portia’s Content Generator helped turn this subject into a workable draft idea.
-My blog tends to meander into territory other than just the family business we have, which we’re turning our attention away from at the present.
+Since then, I’ve worked out some stronger ideas–more on that to come.

 If Facebook tossed a rulebook of dictator guidelines at its users, I can’t help thinking about how media would become in a “scene” like that.
 Ha, well, it would be Orwellian, if it isn’t already.